 All of this sounds like a pretty serious spy business, so you can’t help but wonder – is Unlocator legal?
 The answer is: yes.
 Unlocator belongs to Linkwork ApS, a legal company based in Copenhagen, Denmark.
 They have a regular register number.
 The platform itself is legal and available for anyone to use it, as long as they pay for the subscription or download the free trial version.

-Bottom line, Unlocator is a legal DNS service and can be used by anyone who’s 18 or older.
+Bottom line, Unlocator is a legal DNS and VPN service and can be used by anyone who’s 18 or older.
 On the other hand, Unlocator clearly states that it’s not responsible if any of its users violate any laws.
 This means that using Unlocator is legal, but the violation of intellectual property rights, for example, isn’t.